Mineola, New York: Pre-incorporation

 Mineola officially became the County Seat of Nassau County on July 13, 1900, as Governor Theodore Roosevelt laid the cornerstone of the Nassau County Court House.
 A celebration was held to commemorate the occasion on the barren 5 acre site at the corner of Old Country Road and Franklin Avenue.
 Many dignitaries were present to witness this event such as Frederick Hicks, Congressman Townsend Scudder, Colonel William Youngs and Supervisors William Jones and Edwin Willits.

+Village of Mineola, 1906–present

 Mineola was legally incorporated as a village in 1906 and run by a president.
-The land on which the County buildings sat was not included as part of the village.
+The lands on which the County buildings sat were not included as part of the village.
 The land and the buildings have a Mineola postal address, but are within the present day Village of Garden City, which did not incorporate or set its boundaries until 1919.